 Contact a board member to find out more and discuss how you can best to participate in the work of the Foundation.

 Jerry Yan has been an elder at Peninsula Bible Church since 1993.
 He is president of the Foundation and board.

 Email: jerry_yan @ pbc.org

 Bob is a retired corporate and securities lawyer.
 He has attended PBC since 1994.

-Christine retired from Stanford University after a 28-year career in IT and administration.
-She has attended PBC since 1991 and currently serves as a Deacon.
+Christine retired from Stanford University after a 28-year career.
+She has attended PBC since 1991 and served as a Deacon for over 20 years.